kasy1tu/ETL-COVID-Udemy-Data/README.md

 Then, run the last three lines of code to retrieve table names and load the two CSV files into pgAdmin.

+With more research and time, I hope to learn more about education/learning services usage in relation to COVID levels.